Looking for the fast answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a timeline printed on the wrapping.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll see that some are engineered to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
-The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
+The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we suggest our friends, and family to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to expensive equipment, like your compressor, so it's recommended to change it out more often than not.
 If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+Also note that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Choosing how often to change your air filters can depend on several factors: